holozeros/minimal-linux-desktop/Building chroot environment.md

       md5sum -c md5sums
     popd

+# Building chroot environment

-The following description is different from the lfs-11.0 book.
-Here you need to install the chroot environment in the / tools directory.
+In this section is different from the lfs-11.0 book.
+Here you need to install all of the chroot environment in the / tools directory.
 Test procedures that are possible but not required are commented out.
 Now start building the base for your chroot environment.
 We recommend that you install each package in stages, but you can also run a long script to install them all at once.
 If you want to install at once, create a script to build at once and execute it on the terminal.
 ```

 cd $LFS/sources